Garlic is considered a vital ingredient in many cuisines around the world. It has even become a must-have item in American kitchens!

 The main purpose of growing garlic indoors is to harvest the scrapes (green stem portion) at the right time.
 Growing garlic is not very difficult but takes a long time for it to fully develop from a single garlic clove.
 Typically this is 4 to 6 months!

 It should also be noted that the garlic pot plant must be placed in an area of full sunlight.
-Use a nutrient rich soil that drains well.
+Use nutrient-rich soil that drains well.
 Be sure to water the pot often but not too often to allow sprouting of the garlic clove.

 Is garlic a root vegetable?